 The museum houses a large range of Johnsoniana and a very comprehensive library of works by, and about, Johnson and his age.

 The Market Square and Market rights are owned by the City Council.
 There is a general Market every Tuesday, Friday and Saturday.
 A Farmers' Market operates on the first Thursday of the month (except January) and there is an Antiques Market on the third Thursday of the month.

 More details on the Markets and Market Square

 The Boley Park Community Hall is owned by the City Council but leased to a local management committee.

 The Curborough Community Centre was built by the City Council in 1994, and is leased to the Curborough Community Association.

 Cruck House is a 16th century cottage (Grade II Listed Building) in Stowe Street which is owned by the City Council and used as a public meeting room.
 It is also leased to the Curborough Community Association.

 We make financial grants to various local organisations to assist their work.
-The value of these grants totals over £30,000 per annum.
-Grant applications are considered annually.
-For a grant for the next financial year, applications need to be received by 30 November.
+The value of these grants totals over £45,000 per annum.

 In 1992 the Council signed a ring Twinning Agreement with Sainte Foy lès Lyon in France and Limburg an der Lahn in Germany.
 Sainte Foy is a suburb of Lyon, with about 23,000 population.
 Limburg is an historic city of some 34,000 inhabitants.
 Many social and cultural exchanges are arranged each year and we employ a part-time Twinning Officer who works closely with the Lichfield Twinning Association.